Arfazrll/Online-Store-Customers/README.md

 ## ✨ Key Features

 - **💼 Customer Management**
-  Add, update, or delete customer data with ease.
+  Add, update, or delete customer data with ease using linked list operations.

 - **🛒 Product Management**
-  Maintain a product catalog, including adding, deleting, and updating product details.
+  Manage product catalogs with support for insertion, deletion, and search operations.

 - **🔗 Relational Data Management**
-  Link customers to their purchased products, view relationships, and explore connections between entities.
+  Establish relationships between users and products, enabling tracking of purchases and connections.

 - **📊 Analytical Insights**
-  Generate and display reports on customer activity and product purchases.
+  Generate insights such as the number of products purchased by a user or users associated with a product.

 - **⚙️ Dynamic Data Structures**
-  Uses linked lists for managing users, products, and their connections effectively.
+  Built with linked lists for managing users, products, and their connections effectively.

 ---

 ## 🛠️ Technologies Used

-- **C++**: The core language for the application.
+- **C++**: The programming language for the application.
-- **Linked Lists**: For managing dynamic data relationships.
+- **Linked Lists**: The primary data structure for dynamic relationship management.
-- **Text Files**: To store data persistently across sessions.
+- **Text Files**: For persistent data storage.
-- **Terminal-based Interface**: For an intuitive and user-friendly interaction.
+- **Terminal-based Interface**: Simple and user-friendly for interaction.

 ---